localstack/docs/content/en/tools/cloud-pods/pods-cli/index.md

 Lists what Cloud Pods have contributed to each service's current in-memory state.

 Options:
-  -v, --verbose      Include in the output the sequence of state changing CloudPod operations.
+  -v, --verbose      Include sequence of state changing Cloud Pod operations in the output.
   -f, --format TEXT  Format (curses, rich, json).
 ```